pluginever/wc-serial-numbers/readme.txt

 - **Order Table Key Properties (PRO):** When an order is completed, your customer will receive a serial number/s both on the order page and via mail.
 The order details page and email both include a table with the serial numbers and other required data.
 You can decide which key fields to display and you can edit each field from the order table settings menu.
 - **WooCommerce Power:** Fully compatible with WooCommerce, this plugin allows you to use any payment gateway and manage orders natively.
 There's no need for third-party plugins, making it a seamless addition to your WooCommerce ecosystem.
 - **Integration with WPML, PDF Invoice & Packing Slip, and many more:** Enjoy compatibility with popular plugins like WPML for multilingual support, PDF Invoice & Packing Slips for easy documentation, and multivendor sites.
 This plugin is designed to integrate smoothly with a wide variety of tools and platforms to enhance your WooCommerce experience.

 <pre>Maximize the potential of WC Serial Numbers by unlocking all its advanced features.<a href="https://pluginever.com/plugins/woocommerce-serial-numbers-pro">Get The PRO Version.</a></pre>
-> ➡️ Looking for more features?
-[Get The PRO Version.](https://pluginever.com/plugins/woocommerce-serial-numbers-pro)

 === ⚡ More Upcoming Features: ===